Furlough vs Layoff: What’s the Difference

 Difference Between Layoff and Furlough

-There’s no doubt about it – losing your job can be a difficult and confusing experience, especially when you don’t understand the reasons behind it.
+There's no doubt about it - losing your job can be a complex and confusing experience, especially when you don't understand the reasons behind it.

 If you’ve been told that your job has been affected by either a layoff or a furlough, you may be asking yourself a few questions.

-Let’s take a look at these two a bit closer and help you understand the key differences between a layoff and a furlough.
-Whether you’re someone who has just been impacted by a recent event or you’re simply curious about the topic, this post should help answer some of those questions.
+Let's look at these two a bit closer and help you understand the critical differences between a layoff and a furlough.
+Whether you're someone who a recent event has just impacted or are simply curious about the topic, this post should help answer some of those questions.

 What Is The Difference Between Layoff And Furlough?

-The primary difference is that a furlough is meant to be a temporary fix/arrangement while being laid off is a more permanent termination from an organization.
+The primary difference is that a furlough is meant to be a temporary arrangement while being laid off is a more permanent termination from an organization.

 What is a Layoff?